 - Supported by a consistent annual funding level

-- Less likely to have operating budget impact
+- Less likely to have an operating budget impact

 - Stay active indefinitely

-- Ballfield Initiatives: Projects include ballfield lighting, and reconfiguration and upgrades of existing fields.
+- Ballfield Initiatives: ballfield lighting, and reconfiguration and upgrades of existing fields.

-- Minor New Construction: Projects include a variety of new park amenities, such as new picnic shelters, dog parks, stormwater management and drainage upgrades, parking lot expansions, retaining walls, and sewer improvements.
+- Minor New Construction: a variety of new park amenities, such as new picnic shelters, dog parks, stormwater management, and drainage upgrades, parking lot expansions, retaining walls, and sewer improvements.

-- PLAR (Planned Lifecycle Asset Replacement): Projects include various improvements to existing park amenities such as playgrounds and tennis courts.
+- PLAR (Planned Lifecycle Asset Replacement): improvements to various existing park amenities such as playgrounds and tennis courts.

-- Restoration of Historic Structures: Projects include the repair, stabilization, and renovation of some of the important historical structures and sites that are located on parkland.
+- Restoration of Historic Structures: the repair, stabilization, and renovation of some of the important historical structures and sites that are located in the parkland.

-- Resurfacing Parking Lots and Paths: Projects support the lifecycle renovation of parking lots, entrance roads, and paved walkways.
+- Resurfacing Parking Lots and Paths: the lifecycle renovation of parking lots, entrance roads, and paved walkways.

-- Trails: Hard & Natural Surface: Design & Construction: Projects include design and construction of new trails and extensions or connectors to existing trails, trail amenities, signage, and renovations along existing trails.
+- Trails: Hard & Natural Surface: Design & Construction: design and construction of new trails and extensions or connectors to existing trails, trail amenities, signage, and renovations along existing trails.